How A Googler Went From HR To Engineering

 In the spring of 2017, when she was six years in to her 10-year goal, Taylor received an offer to transfer teams, cementing her status as a software engineer.
 “When it happened, my first feeling wasn’t excitement, it was Oh thank God it’s over,” she says.

-As colleagues shared news of her transition with other internal groups, Taylor came to a surprising realization: She wasn’t the only one who attempted such a daunting career move.
+As colleagues shared news of her transition with other internal groups, Taylor came to a surprising realisation: She wasn’t the only one who attempted such a daunting career move.

 “When I met these other women who had gone from non-technical roles into engineering roles, my first thought was, 'Oh man, where were you this whole time?'” she says.
 "It would have been awesome to know that this was possible.
 I thought my goal was crazy and that nobody else was trying to do it."